 - Sandy Powell, Carol – Powell has two contenders in the race.
 I’ll bet on the more sophisticated entry for now…but who am I kidding?

 - Paco Delgado, The Danish Girl – Delgado trying for his second nomination from a Tom Hooper film.

-- Sandy Powell, Cinderella – The lesser of Powell’s two films, but the more apparently extravagant costuming.
-Film quality never ends up mattering in this category, anyway.
+- Sandy Powell, Cinderella – The lesser of Powell’s two films, though not the lesser of her work.

 - Odile Dicks-Mireaux, Brooklyn – A potential first-time nominee.